skgabriel/GoFigure/README.md

 The original data files are under auto_eval/{dataset}/{dataset}_500_source.txt and auto_eval/{dataset}/{dataset}_500_target.txt

+Each line is an article or summary

 ### Human eval data:

 human_eval/samsum.csv

 human_eval/xsum.csv

+Each row is a set of annotations

 ### The column keys for the csv headers: